NightscoutFoundation/xDrip/Documentation/Mobiles For G6.md

 On Doogee / MTK phones disable Intelligent power saving standby in Android Settings -> Battery or you will only receive a reading every 10 minutes.<br>
 * * *

-## Question's you might have or want to share your mobile settings that work with Xdrip <br>
+## Any question's you might have or want to share your mobile settings that work with Xdrip please get in touch!<br>
 <br>
 This is [an example](http://example.com/ "Title") inline link.